 For many years the home of manufacturing and industry in New York City, Long Island City has not lost its ingenuity.
 Rather, many former factories have been repurposed, such as the Silvercup Bakery which is now a prominent film and television studio.
 One such factory’s second life saw it remerge as the studio of famed sculpturist, Isamu Noguchi, whose printmaking-factory-turned-studio lives on as LIC’s Noguchi Museum.
 Although not of factory-origin, MoMA PS1 also showcases modern ingenuity in the form of contemporary art.
 As temperatures rise, however, the museum transforms into an outdoor concert venue with the Warm Up summer concert series, which has hosted acts from Solange to Grimes.

-The Lanes by Common
+ALTA by Common